balena-io-experimental/balena-sound/ARCHITECTURE.md

 ### Plugins

-Plugins are the audio sources that generate the audio to be streamed/played.
+Plugins are the audio sources that generate the audio to be streamed/played (e.g. Spotify).
 Refer to the plugins section below for pointers on how to add new plugins.

 ## Audio routing